Those Who Dance (1930 film)

 Those Who Dance is a 1930 American Pre-Code crime film produced and distributed by Warner Bros., directed by William Beaudine, and starring Monte Blue, Lila Lee, William "Stage" Boyd and Betty Compson.
 It is a remake of the 1924 silent film Those Who Dance starring Bessie Love and Blanche Sweet.
 The story, written by George Kibbe Turner, was based on events that occurred among gangsters in Chicago.

 Plot

 A police detective (Monte Blue) is after a famous gangster (William Boyd).
-The detective disguises himself and lives incognito in the house of the gangster by pretending he is an out-of-town gangster who has just murdered someone.
-The detective pretends he is the sweetheart of a girl (Lila Lee) who suspects her brother has been framed for murder by Monte Blue.
-Blue's moll (Betty Compson) is also in on the conspiracy as she became fed up with his cheating, lying and treatment.
-The life of Lee's brother, who has been sentenced to death in the electric chair, depends on them getting evidence against Boyd.
+The detective disguises himself and lives incognito in the house of the gangster by pretending to be an out-of-town gangster who has just murdered someone.
+The detective pretends to be the sweetheart of a girl (Lila Lee) who suspects her brother has been framed for murder by Monte Blue.
+Blue's moll (Betty Compson) is also in on the conspiracy as she became fed up with his cheating, lying and mistreatment.
+The life of Lee's brother, who has been sentenced to death in the electric chair, depends on their getting evidence against Boyd.

 Cast

 Foreign-language versions

-Foreign-language versions were made in Spanish (Los Que Danzan), German The Dance Goes On (Der Tanz geht weiter) and French Counter Investigation (Contre-Enquête).
+Foreign-language versions were made in Spanish (Los Que Danzan), German (The Dance Goes On or Der Tanz geht weiter), and French Counter Investigation (Contre-Enquête).
 They are all apparently lost.